Preparing for a meeting to discuss overperformance with your manager

 If you can identify the reasons why you are overperforming then that may well help you brainstorm solutions.
 Is your overperformance due to a perceived threat to your job?
 Imposter syndrome perhaps?
 Is it external pressure from others?
 Doing more than the job demands?
 Or just a burning passion for the work?

 Whatever it might be, try to work out a few steps that will help you out moving forward.
-Perhaps a short holiday is needed?
+Perhaps you need a short holiday?
 Or maybe delegating a few tasks to a colleague?
 Would a small pay rise reduce any financial burden causing overperformance?
 Or could a simple change in the process help you to avoid working too much?
 Whatever you think might help, raise it with your manager.
 If you feel their support would help, then ask for that too.

 Be open and discuss your overperformance with your manager

-It can be really, really daunting sitting down with your manager and saying you’re worried you’re working too hard.
+It can be really daunting telling your boss you think you're working too hard.
 You might be concerned they’ll see it as some sort of scam, or be disappointed.
 You worry about what their reaction will be and if saying it will reduce future opportunities.
 Any manager worth their salt will not react in any way other than in full support.
 They will want to understand your concerns, discuss the impacts overperformance is having, and work out how they can help.

 If they react with condescension, disbelief, or mockery, it might be time to get a new manager.
 But great manager’s care.
 And to best help you, they need you to be open and honest with them.
 Your manager may well already share your concerns, so don’t hold back in opening up about how you’re feeling.
 Share ideas around causes and solutions.
 Ask for their opinions, guidance, and support.
 Remember your manager is there to help you however they are able.